revilowaldow/BITC/Sessions/2025/10 05 - Session 52.md

 Wailer confit

-Caenis assembles colleagues from the silver company as a performance of him creating the cofit
+Caenis assembles colleagues from the silver company as a performance of him creating the confit